Updated on May 18, 2022This article was contributed by Sam O'Brien, Director of Digital and Growth for EMEA at RingCentral.

 - Give a small gift with purchases

 - Hold a countdown or contest for existing customers

 Understand what your customers want

-Before you sit down and plan out a customer appreciation strategy, it's helpful to understand what your customers want, as it relates to your small business.
+Before you sit down and plan out a customer appreciation strategy or consider how to get customers that are happy with your business,, it's helpful to understand what your customers want, as it relates to your small business.
 Review any existing customer feedback then ask yourself the following questions:

 - Which of my customers do I want to target?